Medicare in Montana

 - Part B of Original Medicare provides coverage for medical expenses but does require a monthly premium.
 If you have similar insurance provided by an employer, you should at least see if Part B is the right fit for you.
 If you don’t have other insurance at 65 and decide to pass on Part B, you could face late-enrollment penalties that last a lifetime once you do add Part B.

 If you paid employment-related taxes for at least 10 years, you don’t have to pay a monthly premium for Part A of Original Medicare.
-Even so, Part A is not “free” because of deductibles, copays and coinsurance responsibilities associated with Medicare plans in Montana.
+Even so, Part A is not “free” because of deductibles, copays, and coinsurance responsibilities associated with Medicare plans.

 The Centers for Medicare & Medicaid Services has a Medicare Star Rating system that assigns one to five stars (five being the highest-rated) to individual Medicare Advantage plans.